 - Platinum and palladium are both more rare and the best-known metals to reduce harmful auto emissions

-So ?
+So what makes gold so valuable chemically?
 Here’s why mankind chose it over other assets…

 Gold cannot be destroyed by…